• Skip to primary navigation

 The flowers are great for making calendula tea, which can be made with both fresh and dried forms of calendula.

 The same amount of calendula is used with either fresh or dried petals.
-Add 2 Tbsp of flowers to a tea ball, add one cup of hot water, and steep for about 15 minutes.
+Add 2 tablespoon of flowers to a tea ball, add one cup of hot water, and steep for about 15 minutes.

 The flavor may be more enhanced with the fresh calendula flowers, so experiment a bit with the dry calendula until you get the best taste.